totorean/angularDemo/README.md

 # Synopsis

-A darksky API consumer UI
+A darksky API consumer UI.
+Enable cross origin resource sharing in your browser to be able to access darksky from localhost or go to forecastService.js and use the dummy code.

 # Installation

 npm install

+npm install -g gulp

 Use 'gulp connect' to start the application then go to http://localhost:8000/index.html#!/main